notred27/URaBOT/README.md

 ## How to Run

+### Loading the Application:
 The base Chrome extension can be enabled by **loading an unpacked extension** at [chrome://extensions/](chrome://extensions/).
+Ensure that `Developer mode` has been enabled.

+For more help, check out additional information [here.](https://knowledge.workspace.google.com/kb/load-unpacked-extensions-000005962)

+### Locally Hosting the API:

-To host the API locally, run the following Python script:
+To host the API locally, navigate into the `API` folder run the following Python script:
 ```bash
     python -m flask run
 ```

-- Ensure that Flask is installed
+- Ensure that the requirements from `requirements.txt` are met